flinkis/Fullscreen-Fickr-Slider/README.md

 # Fickr-Slider
 Fullscreen Flicker slider used on a tv-screen in the loby of dedicate.
-Loades two setts of images from flickr and alternates between them.
+Loads two sets of images from flickr and alternates between them.